 Program level planning is a regular, face to face event with a repeatable agenda and set of objectives.
 This event can take place over several days within the iteration.
 Once the vision and strategic goals have been set, teams break out into smaller teams to hash out the details in the form of epics and user stories.
 When this level of planning has been completed, the teams will move on to more delivery focused planning at the team level.

-Team Level Planning
+Agile Planning: Team Level

 : Iteration planning